Call baronets

-The Call Baronetcy, of Whiteford in the County of Cornwall, was a title in the Baronetage of Great Britain.
+The Call baronetcy, of Whiteford in the County of Cornwall, was a title in the Baronetage of Great Britain.
 It was created on 28 July 1791 for John Call, Member of Parliament for Callington from 1784 to 1801.

-He was succeeded by his son William, the second Baronet.
-He served as High Sheriff of Cornwall.
-His son and successor, William, the third Baronet, was also High Sheriff of Cornwall.
-The title became extinct on the death of the latter's son, the fourth Baronet, in 1903.
+He was succeeded by his son William, the 2nd Baronet, who served as High Sheriff of Cornwall.
+His son and successor, William, the 3rd Baronet, was also High Sheriff of Cornwall.
+The title became extinct on the death of the latter's son, the 4th Baronet, in 1903.